Table of Content

 To trade the Forex market with real funds one must open a trading account with a broker.
 There are a large, even overwhelming, number of brokers available on the internet.
-As a beginner trader you normally spend a lot of time researching facts, key terms and educate yourself on how to actually trade.
+As a beginner trader you normally spend a lot of time researching facts, kand ey terms and educating yourself on how to trade.

 Negative Balance Protection

 This feature protects a trader from entering into a negative trading balance.
-Every broker sets a margin call which means you are restricted to a maximum lots size you can possibly trade.
+Every broker sets a margin call which means you are restricted to the maximum Lot size you can trade.
 Forex trading is highly leveraged trading and the market is very volatile therefore sometimes a losing trade can exceed risk or stop levels meaning you lose beyond deposit levels.
-A negative balance protection is useful when a trader leverages more on their trades relative to their account size.
+Negative balance protection is useful when a trader leverages more on their trades relative to their account size.

 This feature is necessary for executing a trade with a single mouse click without the hassle of opening other windows.
 As we know trading entry opportunities come and go within seconds so it’s very handy to have this feature.
-This is very helpful for trader that look form short-term opportunities i.e. Scalp traders or ‘Scalping’.
-Many brokers have their own online versions of trading terminals (also known as webtrader) like XTB’s xStation.
-Although this feature is available on Metatrader4 but it has be downloaded as a plugin.
+This is very helpful for traders looking for short-term opportunities i.e. Scalp traders or ‘Scalping’.
+Many brokers have their online versions of trading terminals (also known as web trader) like XTB’s xStation.
+Although this feature is available on Metatrader4 it has to be downloaded as a plugin.

 Guaranteed Stop loss

 Sometimes trades may go beyond a stop loss price by a couple of pips (percentage in points) thus increasing your loss.
-Brokers refer this as ‘slippage’ and it mostly occurs during times of high volatility.
-Brokers such as XTB and Plus500 have the guaranteed stop loss which enables traders to be certain of knowing that a trade will terminate at the Stop loss price level.
+Brokers refer to this as ‘slippage’ and it mostly occurs during times of high volatility.
+Brokers such as XTB and Plus500 have the anteed stop loss which enables traders to be certain of knowing that trade will terminate at the Stop loss price level.

-Using a trailing stop, is a great way to protect profits if you have not established an exit strategy.
+Using a trailing stop is a great way to protect profits if you have not established an exit strategy.
 The trailing stop is a moving stop loss.
 Your stop price moves at a specified distance behind the market price.
-In a rising market it moves higher i.e. a long trade, but will remain stationary when price falls when in that long trade.
+In a rising market, it moves higher i.e. a long trade but will remain stationary when the price falls when in that long trade.

 Trailing will only occur when the market price moves in favour of the trade to which the order is attached.
 Trailing stops are designed to lock in profit levels and they literally trail along your increasing profit and adjust your stop loss levels accordingly.
-Trailing stops are an important component to a trader's risk management unless they have an exit strategy in their trading plan that might serve them better.
+Trailing stops are an important component of traders’ risk management unless they have an exit strategy in their trading plan that might serve them better.